ryanlhxu/ryanlhxu.github.com/cv_eng.md

 #### Basic Skills
-* Have major in Economics, especially econometrics.
+* Have major in economics, especially econometrics.
 * Be proficient in writing R and Python scripts and familiar with SQL database.
 * Have plentiful skills in deploying web crawler, data cleaning, data visualization and data analysis.
 * Be familiar with acquiring financial data from Wind or Hengshengjuyuan database.